write-you-a-scheme-v2/scheme/docs/00_overview.md

 ## Scheme Syntax
 Lisp is a list processing language, and is old enough to join the AARP with a very storied history.
-Scheme is a fully specified Lisp implementation, although we will take many liberties for the sake of simplicity.
+Scheme is a fully specified Lisp implementation, though we will take many liberties for the sake of simplicity.
 For Scheme, this means every expression is a list with a prefix operator.
 This is known as an S-Expression.
 Whenever a S-Expression is encountered, it is evaluated in the same way, minus a handful of special forms.
 Data is also represented as an S-Expression, and there is no syntactical difference between code and data.